willowmck/pov-template/02-deploy-gloo-platform/README.md

 ## Install Gloo Agent on Cluster: shared

 By simply installing the Gloo Platform Agent on a remote cluster you gain the ability to manage it with Gloo Platform.
 Initially, the Gloo Agent is non-invasive and simply relays service discovery information to the Management Plane.
-* Create the `gloo-mesh` namespace in cluster cluster-1
+* Create the `gloo-mesh` namespace in cluster shared
 ```shell
 kubectl create namespace gloo-mesh --context shared
 ```